zixinzh/homepage/index.md

 ---

 # About Me
 Hi!
-I am currently a Ph.D. student at the Department of Mathematics at National University of Singapore (NUS), working with Prof. Vincent Y.F.
-Tan and Prof. Wang Chi Cheung.
+I am currently a Ph.D. student at the Department of Mathematics at National University of Singapore (NUS), working with
+<a href="https://www.ece.nus.edu.sg/stfpage/vtan/">Prof. Vincent Y.&thinsp;F. Tan</a> and
+<a href="https://www.eng.nus.edu.sg/isem/staff/cheung-wang-chi/">Prof. Wang Chi Cheung</a>.

+**Email** : zixin.zhong@u.nus.edu

 <!---There is no specific format here.
 You can fill out the form you want.
 For example, you might want to write a brief introduction about your self, experience, interests, publications, and other information.
 I wrote "about me", "career", and "interests" on this page as an example.